leonjza/leonjza.github.io/content/post/2017-03-24-sending-am-ook-using-metasploit.markdown

 {{< figure src="/images/sendingookmetasploit/gnuradioplot.png" >}}

 Nice!
 This was enough to convince me to write some modules!
-Considering there already was a brute force tool, I chose port the following remaining features from ooktools; sending an AM/OOK signal, searching for PWM encoded keys and a frequency jamming module.
+Considering there already was a brute force tool, I chose to port the following remaining features from ooktools; sending an AM/OOK signal, searching for PWM encoded keys and a frequency jamming module.

 ## sendook module
 Most of the hard work for this was already done in ooktools and I just had to translate them really.
 The sending of signals module was the first to be built and works quite flawlessly with my lab light I have at home.